fivetran/api_framework/examples/postgres_trigger/README.md

-# Data Freshness Monitor and Fivetran Sync Trigger Connectors
+# Data Freshness Monitor and Fivetran Sync Trigger

 This repository contains an example Fivetran connector that monitors data freshness in your source databases and automatically trigger Fivetran syncs when data becomes stale.